- February 17, 2014

 “Unfortunately, the storytelling is confusing and leads to frustrating situations where the choices given lose their significance, for example when the player has to make decisions before they have the information to make them.”

-“The muddled plot leads to a story that doesn't really go anywhere as they leave out details for pretty much everything, such as her parent's divorce, her grandmother's sudden change of behaviour, and the package you have to pick up from the post office.”
+“The muddled plot leads to a story that doesn't really go anywhere as they leave out details for pretty much everything, such as her parent's divorce, her grandmother's sudden change of behavior, and the package you have to pick up from the post office.”